Manvijay/stats-o-score/README.md

 - To elaborate on our mingame and create a fantasy league, where users can make their teams and gain points depending on how the player performes in real life.
 - Live streaming of live matches in the app itself.
 We could partner with live streaming apps or providers to fulfill this requirement

-# **USER STORY:**
+## **USER STORY:**

-I want an app on my smartphone that gives me live scores of soccer games going on right now.
-I also want to see the standings of my favourite soccer club in playing in a league.
-I also want to use the app to be able to compare two proffessional soccer players currently playing and see which of two is better based on his stats like strength, free kick prowess, sprint speed and many more.
+"I want an app on my smartphone that gives me live scores of soccer games going on right now.
+I also want to see the standings of my favourite soccer club playing in a league.
+I also want to use the app to be able to compare two proffessional soccer players currently playing and see which of two is better based on his stats like strength, free kick prowess, sprint speed and many more."